 Policy pundits and academics alike have been gripped since 9/11 with la revanche de Dieu, what international theorist Scott Thomas calls “the global resurgence of religion.”
 Far from the disappearance of religion in global politics, we are witnessing the often simultaneous growth of both religious and secular politics.
-This course is a comparative study of contemporary instances of that competition, including examples from the USA, Brazil, Hungary, Nigeria, the Magreb, China, and more.
-Particular attention is paid to what we can learn from comparing these cases, whether in competing forms of populism, nationalism, or various forms of religious & secular politics.
+This course is a comparative study of contemporary instances of that competition, including examples from the USA, Brazil, Hungary, Nigeria, the Magreb, China and more.
+Particular attention is paid to what we can learn from comparing these cases, whether in competing forms of populism, nationalism or various forms of religious and secular politics.

 Prerequisites: